-Ask any webmaster out there and they will tell you that Analytics is a must.
-The benefits undoubtedly outweigh the cost, especially considering that the standard version is free.
-A more robust version does exist, Google Analytics 360, which is recommended for “larger enterprises that need it all.”
-While I feel bad leaving out the “larger enterprises”, I’m going to mainly focus on the standard, free Google Analytics for this tutorial.
+Virtually every webmaster agrees that Google Analytics is a must, especially considering that the standard version is free.
+While a more robust, premium version does exist, Google Analytics 360, I’m going to focus on the standard, free Google Analytics for this tutorial.

 So, now that your mind is made up to use this extremely useful, free service, let’s dive into how to install it on your website.